 Fuelled by an economic upswing, India continues to show tremendous potential for retail franchising.
 Today, we have a thriving consumer market across the country given the increasing purchasing power of the middle class, the increase in consumption and wi

-It is no surprise that international and Indian retailers complement their expansion strategies with the franchising model to cost effectively tap into both emerging and existing markets.
+It is no surprise that international and Indian retailers complement their expansion strategies with the franchising model to cost-effectively tap into both emerging and existing markets.

 So how does it work?
-Simply put, franchising is an asset light model that enables easy expansion for retailers.
+Simply put, franchising is an asset-light model that enables easy expansion for retailers.
 This allows the management of a large network of stores spread across geographies both efficiently and effectively.
-Add to this the benefits of tying up with a local resource that brings in local community knowledge, consumer insights and learning that enables improvements in merchandise planning and product development, store policies, practices and more.
-This continuity in store management helps build lasting relationships with consumers, retain staff and sustain improvement in overall operations.
+Add to this the benefits of tying up with a local resource that brings in local community knowledge, consumer insights, and learning that enables improvements in merchandise planning and product development, store policies, practices, and more.
+This continuity in-store management helps build lasting relationships with consumers, retain staff and sustain improvement in overall operations.

 Titan Company Limited is a pioneer in franchising having opened their first franchisee store, ‘World of Titan’ in 1989.
-Today, the Titan family includes over 300 franchisees many of which have multiple stores across varied formats - World of Titan, Tanishq, Titan Eye Plus, Helios, Fastrack, Mia and Gold Plus.
+Today, the Titan family includes over 300 franchisees many of which have multiple stores across varied formats - World of Titan, Tanishq, Titan Eye Plus, Helios, Fastrack, Mia, and Gold Plus.
 The ability to create franchising models and make them work effectively over time is a capability that helps expand all our retail formats to newer markets.
-It also enables newer formats, more specialized formats like Mia, Helios and Fastrack scale up quickly.
+It also enables newer formats, more specialized formats like Mia, Helios and Fastrack to scale up quickly.

 Today, we have established a formidable retail network across the country with a strong presence in metros as well as in tier 2 cities.
 What has worked for us is a good retail strategy that uses a combination of our own establishments and capable franchisees.
 There is no stringent formula to follow for a particular town class.
 Instead each decision is based on whether we are able to find the right local partner to do complete justice to our varied retail formats.
 While many a time the preference is to go with a strong local partner who brings valuable local insight and experience to the table, we operate our own company stores for Flagship outlets, key locations and projects.